Jahnavi-1704/Random-Password-Generator/README.md

 -Then a random password is generated each time the program is run by utilizing the random function from the random module.

--This program uses a number of for loop to generate a password upto the user specified length and the if else loops for logic
+-This program uses a number of for loops to generate a password upto the user specified length and the if else loops for logic